awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-stack-drift.md

 AWS CloudFormation generates detailed information on each resource in the stack that has drifted\.

-CloudFormation detects drift on those resources that support drift detection\.
+CloudFormation detects drift on those AWS resources that support drift detection\.
 Resources that do not support drift detection are assigned a drift status of NOT\_CHECKED\.
-For a list of resources that support drift detection, see [Resources that support drift detection](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-drift-resource-list.html)\.
+For a list of AWS resources that support drift detection, see [Resources that support import and drift detection operations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-supported-resources.html)\.

+In addition, CloudFormation supports drift detection on private resource types that are *provisionable*; that is, whose provisioning type is either `FULLY_MUTABLE` or `IMMUTABLE`\.
+To perform drift detection on a resource of a private resource type, the default version of the resource type *that you have registered in your account* must be provisionable\.
+For more information on resource provision type, see the `ProvisioningType` parameter of the [DescribeType](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_DescribeType.html) action in the AWS CloudFormation API Reference and of the [DescribeType](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/describe-type.html) command in the AWS CLI Command Reference\.
+For more information on private resources, see [Using the AWS CloudFormation registry](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry.html)\.

 You can perform drift detection on stacks with the following statuses: `CREATE_COMPLETE`, `UPDATE_COMPLETE`, `UPDATE_ROLLBACK_COMPLETE`, and `UPDATE_ROLLBACK_FAILED`\.